 Further, with respect to Ofcom’s concerns relating to the level of the wholesale prices charged by Sky to Virgin Media for the Sky Sports 1 and Sky Sports 2 channels, the CAT found that in the absence of any evidence of margin squeeze, the cost advantage that Sky enjoys over Virgin Media by reason of Sky’s larger subscriber base is relatively small.
 Specifically, the CAT concluded that Sky’s rate card prices were not such as to affect significantly Virgin Media’s incentives to market packages containing the Sky premium sports channels and thus, Ofcom’s competition concerns related to the rate card prices were unwarranted.

-A CRA team lead by Cristina Caffarra and including Helen Weeds, Hugh Wills, Hristina Dantcheva and Jenny Haydock assisted Sky throughout the appeal process.
+A CRA team lead by Cristina Caffarra and including Helen Weeds, Hugh Wills, and Hristina Dantcheva assisted Sky throughout the appeal process.
 Dr. Caffarra testified on behalf of Sky in front of the CAT during the public hearing in June 2010.